 This support is largely financed from public funds made available by the German Federal Foreign Office.
 The scholarship programs listed below have been designed by the DAAD for Australian students and academics alike.
 Use the DAAD’s scholarship search engine to find the right fit for your needs and qualifications, or read on for more information about each scholarship offered by the DAAD.
 For general information on scholarship applicants, please click here.

-In co-operation with the DAAD, the Universities of Freiburg, Leipzig, Duisberg-Essen and the IIK Düsseldorf offer a “Deutschlandkundlicher Winterkurs” lasting six weeks during the northern hemisphere’s winter.
+In co-operation with the DAAD, the Universities of Freiburg, Leipzig, Duisberg-Essen and the IIK Düsseldorf offers a “Deutschlandkundlicher Winterkurs” lasting six weeks during the northern hemisphere’s winter.
 The program is available for bachelor, master and PhD students.
 It is designed for students with a sound knowledge of German and a background in German Studies who are interested in improving their language skills and understanding of contemporary affairs.
 Please download the applicant checklist here.
 Find out more here.

 These grants offer university academics the chance to carry out a research project at a relevant German educational institution.
-The aim of this particular programme is to support short-term research stays and thus promote the exchange of experience and ideas between international colleagues.
+The aim of this particular program is to support short-term research stays and thus promote the exchange of experience and ideas between international colleagues.
 Find out more here.

-Option b) Doctorate following the “Cotutelle” procedure: Funding of bi-national doctoral degrees at the home university and at a university in Germany according to the so-called “Cotutelle” procedure.
+Doctorate following the “Cotutelle” procedure: Funding of bi-national doctoral degrees at the home university and at a university in Germany according to the so-called “Cotutelle” procedure.
 The prerequisite is an individual cooperation contract between the participating universities about the doctoral project which is to be supervised.
-After successful completion of the doctorate, the German university and the foreign partner university award a doctoral degree together.
+After successful completion of the doctorate, the German university and the foreign partner university award the doctoral degree together.

 Find out more here

 The aim of this program is to promote artistic cooperation with German host institutions.